suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 There are incidents in India, where people are arrested for criticizing politicians on Facebook.
 This calls for anonymity.
 Every whistle-blower will be ensured anonymity.

+> Give a man a mask and he will tell you truth.

 **Localization**

+## Solutions

+How does the government solve a problem?
+A think tank is formed : A team of experts who study the problem and provide an optimal solution.
+The knowledge of the common people is more valuable than any expert.
+The local people not only understand the problem, they also understand the circumstances and consequences.
+We propose a common platform, where people are encouraged to discuss existing social problem and propose their solutions collaboratively.
+This solution will provide useful insights to the team of experts and help them implement a solution efficiently, with the consent of the local people.

 ## Use cases